Buyers' Agent for Newcastle, Lake Macquarie and the Central Coast of NSW

-If you’re looking to move to or invest in a property in the Newcastle & Hunter Region take Advantage of our Buyers Agent Express service for $2899.
+If you’re looking to move into or invest in a property in the Newcastle & Hunter Region take Advantage of our Buyers Express service for $2899.

-If you are not sure of your financial we have a property investment training course which includes spreadsheets that will help you determine if investing in a brand new house and land package is a good investment.
+If you are not sure of your financial capacity our property investment training course includes spreadsheets that will help you determine if investing in a brand new house and land package is a good investment.
 This includes tax benefits, negative gearing, property value increases and property investment lending.

 With tighter prudential lending rules, people wishing to get onto the property ladder may find it harder than it was 12 months ago.
 (They might also find the high property prices in most Australian states a barrier, too.)

 But a number of new fractional investment platforms aim to make it easier for investors to start a property portfolio and these options are available through an Australian company that’s listed on the ASX!

 I moved to the Morisset peninsula so my family could have more time having fun in the backyard and pool.
 We live close to the lake, there are plenty of good schools, several shopping centres and property prices are increasing quickly.